AbhinandanThatikonda/Voice-Assistant-Using-Python/README.md

 Enable less secure apps access or use 2FA with App Passwords for Gmail security.

+<h2>🔐 Security Note</h2>
+🔒 Never upload your actual email password in the source code.
+This project uses an App Password for Gmail.
+You should enable 2FA and create an app-specific password for security.

 <h2>🧠 Example Commands</h2>
 “Violet, open Chrome”